Homepage > Education and Learning > Schools > Find a School > School Search

 How funding for equipment and facilities to support pupils is secured will depend on the need of the pupil.
 As a school, we will always try to ensure that any pupil within our school has access to the equipment and facilities they need to learn.

 Within class, your child’s progress will be closely monitored by their class teacher.
 This enables the class teacher to ensure your child is provided with what is needed to enable them to learn and make progress.
 Additionally, Assessment weeks are carried out at points during the year, which help to provided further information.
-Pupil progress is also monitored by Phase Leads and the Inclusion Lead.
+Pupil progress is also monitored by Assistant Headteacher's and the Inclusion Lead.

 We offer an “Open Door” policy at Gorsemoor, and class teachers are always willing to chat with parents/carers regarding the progress of the pupils in their class.
 This can be arranged through contacting the teacher directly or calling the office.
 We also hold Parents Evening sessions, where parents/carers are able to meet up with class teachers, either face-to-face, or remotely to discuss pupil progress.